 Harini Jayaraman at Miss Talking Feet

 Mumbai is my favorite city in India and I am prompted to visit that city every year.
 It is known as the city of dreams because that is where careers are usually made.
 I love Mumbai because it is the only city in India that remains alive at all times of the day.
 Other cities in India is full of activity either during the daytime or during the night time, Chennai, for instance, is losing its life by night time and Delhi is alive only at night.

-Mumbai has activities which are of interest people of all age groups be it, young kids or old people.
+Mumbai has activities that are of interest to people of all age groups be it, young kids or old people.
 I am hoping I get to move there sometime in the near future.